guidoism/escape/proposal_002.md

 similarly complex program in less than a hundred lines of code.

 What I want to steel from Rebol is the tiny complete library, tiny apps, and minimal code for making a graphical app.
+What I like about this form of creating an application over using an IDE like XCode to create an iOS app is that it's much easier to communicate text than option-clicking on one part and then dragging it to another part and then releasing it.

 We also need to look at [Flutter](https://flutter.io).